-- 10.1.
-The Service Provider shall not do or omit to do anything which has the intention or effect of preventing, restricting or distorting competition in any commercial field concerning Postal Services in the State of Qatar, subject to the Postal Law and regulations issued by the CRA. - 10.2.
-The act or omission referred to above means the following: - 10.2.1. abuse by the Service Provider, either independently or with others, of a Dominant Position in the market or in a substantial part of it which materially prevents or limits competition in an unfair manner: - 10.2.2. abuse by the Service Provider, either independently or with others, of a Dominant Position in the market or in a substantial part of it which materially prevents or limits competition in an unfair manner; - 10.2.3. conclude any agreement, enter into any arrangement or understanding or undertaking any concerted practice with any other person which materially prevents, restricts or distorts competition in any market; - 10.2.4. cause anti-competitive changes in the market structure, in particular anticompetitive mergers and acquisitions. - 10.3.
-Without prejudice to the generality of the above, the Service Provider must not: - 10.3.1. engage in anti-competitive cross-subsidization; - 10.3.2. if dominant, abuse its dominant position; - 10.3.3. enter into exclusive arrangements with third parties for the location of its facilities that are required to provide any of the Postal Services; - 10.3.4. enter into any agreements, arrangements or undertakings with any person, including any supplier of services that compete with any of the Postal Services, which have as their objective or cause the fixing of prices or other restraint on competition; - 10.3.5. use information obtained from competitors if the intention or effect of such use is anticompetitive; - 10.3.6. withhold from other Service Providers on a timely basis technical information about essential facilities and other commercially relevant information that the Service Provider is required by the CRA to provide a Postal Service; and
+- 10.1 The Service Provider shall not do or omit to do anything which has the intention or effect of preventing, restricting or distorting competition in any commercial field concerning Postal Services in the State of Qatar, subject to the Postal Law and regulations issued by the CRA and the MCIT, and without prejudice to other anti-competition law. - 10.2 The act or omission referred to above means the following: - 10.2.1 abuse by the Service Provider, either independently or with others, of a Dominant Position in the market or in a substantial part of it which materially prevents or limits competition in an unfair manner. - 10.2.2 abuse by the Service Provider, either independently or with others, of a Dominant Position in the market or in a substantial part of it which materially prevents or limits competition in an unfair manner. - 10.2.2. conclude any agreement, enter into any arrangement or understanding or undertaking any concerted practice with any other person which materially prevents, restricts or distorts competition in any market. - 10.2.3. cause anti-competitive changes in the market structure, in particular anticompetitive mergers and acquisitions.

-10.3.7. whether in respect of the tariffs (or other terms applied or otherwise) show undue discrimination against particular persons or persons of any class or description as respects the provision of any Postal Service.
+- 10.3.
+Without prejudice to the generality of the above, the Service Provider must not: - 10.3.1 engage in anti-competitive cross-subsidization. - 10.3.2.
+If dominant, abuse its dominant position. - 10.3.3 enter into exclusive arrangements with third parties for the location of its facilities that are required to provide any of the Postal Services. - 10.3.4.. enter into any agreements, arrangements or undertakings with any person, including any supplier of services that compete with any of the Postal Services, which have as their objective or cause the fixing of prices or other restraint on competition. - 10.3.5. use information obtained from competitors if the intention or effect of such use is anti-competitive. - 10.3.6. withhold from other Service Providers on a timely basis technical information about essential facilities and other commercially relevant information that the Service Provider is required by the CRA to provide a Postal Service. - 10.3.7.
+Whether in respect of the tariffs (or other terms applied or otherwise) show undue discrimination against particular persons or persons of any class or description as respects the provision of any Postal Service.

-11. Breach of License
+10. Breach of License

-- 11.1.
+3.1.
 The Service Provider will be liable to the CRA for all breaches of this License whether caused or carried out by itself or its officers, directors, subcontractors, agents, advisers, and employees.
-Failure to comply with any terms of this License, or any terms or provisions of the Postal Law and the regulations issued by the CRA may be determined a breach of this License by the CRA.
-The CRA will determine whether a breach of this License has occurred and may take action or issue orders in accordance with the Postal Law and the regulations issued by the CRA - 11.2.
-The Service Provider will not be deemed to be in breach of the Postal Law and the regulations issued by the CRA, in the event and to the extent that it does not perform its obligations due to an order of the CRA or as a direct result of a Force Majeure Event.
+Failure to comply with any terms of this License, or any terms or provisions of the Postal Law and the regulations issued by the CRA. may be determined a breach of this License by the CRA.
+The CRA will determine whether a breach of this License has occurred and may take action or issue orders in accordance with the Postal Law and the regulations issued by the CRA.

-12. Penalties and Sanctions
+11. Penalties and Sanctions